WARDIN VS LANGFUSE

 WHEN TO CHOOSE EACH

-Choose Langfuse if your priority is open-source prompt engineering and evaluation workflows and you don't need in-path enforcement.
-Choose Wardin if you need a request to actually be stoppable — a budget hard-stop or a policy violation that never reaches the provider, not just a trace of one that already did.
+Choose Langfuse if your priority is open-source prompt engineering and evaluation and you don't need in-path enforcement.
+Choose Wardin when a request has to be genuinely stoppable — a budget hard-stop or a policy violation that never reaches the provider, plus a signed receipt for every gateway-routed call.
+Langfuse can prove, later, that something went wrong.
+Wardin makes sure it doesn't — and signs proof it didn't.

-Point your SDK at one base URL and get budget hard-stops, policy enforcement, and a signed audit trail from the first request.
+Point your SDK at one base URL and get budget hard-stops, policy enforcement, and a signed, hash-chained receipt for every call — from the first request.

 EARLY ACCESS · NO CREDIT CARD REQUIRED